-Summer Camp 2020 is up and running for our Preschoolers!
+Summer Camp 2020 is up and running!

 We understand the challenges families face when trying to find the right program for their children.
 Given the current climate with the ongoing health crisis, we know this only compounds the existing challenge.
 That’s why we have taken all the necessary steps to address both the needs of working families and the safety needed during a pandemic.
 Therefore, we have restructured our policies and procedures and decreased class sizes to accommodate both challenges.